Th3Sensei/PY-MusicBot/README.md

 </br>
-- 💬 If you have any question/feedback, please do not hesitate to reach out to me!\n check out installation.txt to install the bot
+- 💬 If you have any question/feedback, please do not hesitate to reach out to me!
+- check out installation.txt to install the bot